Socotra

 • Travel insurance

 Madagascar blends ecological wonder with cultural depth, offering an experience that feels both timeless and extraordinary.
-As the world’s fourth-largest island, it showcases dramatic contrasts—from sculpted limestone forests and ancient baobab avenues to tranquil lagoons and coral-rich coastlines.
+As the world’s fourth-largest island, it showcases dramatic contrasts—from sculpted limestone forests, high granite peaks, and ancient baobab avenues to tranquil lagoons and coral-rich coastlines.
 Its remarkable biodiversity, including many species found nowhere else on the planet, makes it a living laboratory of evolution.
-Beyond its natural splendour, Madagascar invites visitors into a rich tapestry of Malagasy traditions, shaped by African, Asian, and island influences.

 • Dates: